rblades/dhworkbook_master/docs/module-4/Exercises.md

 # Module 4 Exercises

 There are **many** [different tools and approaches](http://dhresourcesforprojectbuilding.pbworks.com/w/page/69244314/Tutorials%20for%20DH%20Tools%20and%20Methods) you could use to visualize your data, both as a preliminary pass to spot the holes and also for more formal analysis.
-In which case, for this module, I would like you to select **two** of these exercises which seem most germane for your final project.
+In which case, for this module, I would like you to select **two** of these exercises which seem most relevant to your capstone exercise.

 You are welcome to work through more of them, of course, but I want the exercises to move your own research forward.
 Some of these I wrote and some are adapted from [The Macroscope](http://themacroscope.org); others are adapted or used holus-bolus from scholars like [Miriam Posner](http://miriamposner.com/blog/), [Fred Gibbs](http://fredgibbs.net/), and [Heather Froehlich](http://hfroehli.ch/) (and I'm grateful that they shared their materials!).
 Finally, you are welcome to explore the lessons and tutorials at [The Programming Historian](http://programminghistorian.org/lessons/) if they seem appropriate to what you want to do for your project.

-**But what if I haven't any idea of what to do for the final project?** Then read through the various tutorials for inspiration.
+**But what if I haven't any idea of what to do for the capstone exercise?** Then read through the various tutorials for inspiration.
 Find something that strikes you as interesting, and then talk to me about how you might employ the ideas or concepts with regard to the Canadian war diary data.

 ## Things to install?